Leonamquintao/bravi/README.md

 ## Create the database configurations:

-see the '.env-example', and create a '.env' file
+see the '.env-example', and create a '.env' file with your MySql credentials.

 ## Run: